Rutu0912/CV_Claim_Extractor/README.md

 Email addresses and phone numbers are extracted using regular expressions.

-Candidate name extraction uses deterministic heuristics applied to the top portion of the resume.
-Lines containing links, emails, numbers, or non-name patterns are filtered out before selecting the most likely candidate name.
+Candidate names are identified using deterministic heuristics applied to the top section of the resume.
+The extractor filters out contact information, links, section headings, qualification indicators, and other non-name content before selecting the most likely candidate name.

-### Section Heading Detection
+### Section Detection

-Section headings are detected using document formatting rather than relying only on fixed keywords.
-The extractor analyzes font size, text emphasis (bold text), and heading-like structure to identify section boundaries.
-This approach makes the extraction process more adaptable to different resume formats and naming conventions.
+The extractor identifies section boundaries using document structure and formatting signals such as font size, text emphasis, and heading-like layout.

+This allows it to work with different heading names and resume styles instead of relying only on fixed keywords.

 ### Link Extraction

-Links are collected from two sources:
+Links are collected from:

 1. URLs present directly in resume text
-2. Embedded PDF hyperlinks obtained through PDF annotations
+2. Embedded PDF hyperlink annotations

-This helps detect links even when the visible text only contains labels such as GitHub, LinkedIn, Portfolio, or Repository.
+This allows detection of links even when the visible text is only a label such as GitHub, LinkedIn, Portfolio, or Repository.

 ### Claim Extraction

-Resume content is first divided into logical text blocks extracted from the PDF.
-Using detected section boundaries, related blocks are grouped into individual claims such as jobs, projects, education entries, certifications, publications, or hackathons.
+Resume content is grouped into logical entries using PDF text blocks, section boundaries, dates, bullet points, and continuation lines.

-Special handling is applied for bullet points, continuation lines, dates, and GPA information to keep related content grouped together and reduce fragmented claims.
+This helps keep related information together and reduces fragmented claims.

 ### Claim Classification

-Each extracted claim is classified into a specific category using a combination of title patterns, job-title indicators, degree indicators, action verbs, date patterns, publication signals, and other contextual clues.

-Multiple signals are considered together to improve classification accuracy while keeping the system fully deterministic.
+Claim classification primarily uses the section in which an entry appears, such as Experience, Education, Projects, Certifications, Publications, or Hackathons.

+When section information is unclear, additional structural signals such as dates, degree indicators, certification indicators, publication indicators, and project-related patterns are used as fallbacks.

+This approach reduces dependence on specific job titles and makes the classification more adaptable across different resume styles and domains.

 ### Claim-to-Link Matching

 Links are attached only to the claim in which they appear.

-This local matching strategy keeps the behavior predictable, explainable, and avoids making assumptions across unrelated sections.
+This keeps the matching predictable, explainable, and avoids assumptions across unrelated sections.

 ---

 ## Limitations

-1. Extraction quality depends on the text structure available within the PDF.
+1. Extraction quality depends on the text structure available in the PDF.

-2. Complex layouts containing multiple columns, tables, sidebars, or heavily customized formatting may affect text ordering and extraction quality.
+2. Highly customized layouts, tables, sidebars, or complex multi-column designs may affect extraction quality.

-3. Candidate name extraction and claim classification rely on deterministic heuristics and may be less accurate for unusual resume formats.

-4. Link-to-claim matching is based on local text association and may not always capture visually related links located elsewhere in the document.
+3. Link-to-claim matching is based on local text association and may not always reflect visual relationships within the document.

----

-## Future Improvements

-- Improve support for complex multi-column resume layouts.
-- Improve claim grouping for highly customized resume structures.
-- Enhance classification using additional document structure signals.
-- Improve layout-aware link association techniques.
-- Expand support for a wider variety of resume formats.

 ---